Join our Lenten Campaign 2024.

 “A lifetime’s death in love” is a really lovely way of describing the continuous and rather painful death to self that family life requires.
 Yet this “occupation for the saint” is the calling God has placed on each of our lives too.

-This Palm Sunday, let’s take to heart this calling.
+As Christian parents, let’s take to heart this calling.
 Let’s embrace the cross of dying to self in loving service, right in our own family homes.